UniMath/agda-unimath/src/metric-spaces/pointwise-continuity-functions-metric-spaces.lagda.md

       ( sequence-convergent-sequence-Metric-Space A u)
       ( limit-convergent-sequence-Metric-Space A u)
       ( is-limit-convergent-sequence-Metric-Space A u)
-      ( pt-continuity-modulus-fun-Metric-Space A B f
+      ( modulus-pt-continuity-function-Metric-Space A B f
         ( limit-convergent-sequence-Metric-Space A u)
         ( H)
         ( d))) ,
     ( λ n K →
-      is-pointwise-continuity-modulus-pt-continuity-modulus-fun-Metric-Space
+      is-modulus-modulus-pt-continuity-function-Metric-Space
         ( A)
         ( B)
         ( f)